-Scholarship Winner Thanks Retired Teachers
+Scholarship winner thanks retired teachers

 “If Vicki’s past is an indicator, she will be hard working, gifted elementary teacher, who can identify with all of her students,” said Judy Rae Smith, who spearheads the scholarship committee for the group.

-Luke Millam of Lathrop High School will attend the University of California, Berkeley to study mechanical engineering, intending to strengthen his skill at invention and innovation.
+• Luke Millam of Lathrop High School, who will attend the University of California-Berkeley to study mechanical engineering, intending to strengthen his skill at invention and innovation.

-Thea Millam, also of Lathrop High School, will attend University of Southern California to pursue a degree in biomedical engineering.
+• Thea Millam, also of Lathrop High School, who will attend University of Southern California to pursue a degree in biomedical engineering.
 She hopes to then become a doctor in sports medicine.

-Gage Tilley of West Valley High School will attend the University of Southern California to study interactive media, computer science and game design.
+• Gage Tilley of West Valley High School, who will attend the University of Southern California to study interactive media, computer science and game design.

 Heart Walk